wangbo-zhao/2022CVPR-MMMMTBVS/README.md

         └──train.txt
         └──test.txt
 ```
 "Annotations_visualize" contains the GT masks for each target object.
-We have upload them to [BaiduPan]() for convenience.
+We have upload them to [BaiduPan](https://pan.baidu.com/s/1pvQP75bHjYfRYZFoCVqpkQ?pwd=lo50)(lo50) for convenience.

 ## Train